 Phased reopening of Library buildings

-During the “lockdown”, the Library has been open online to help you study, research and prepare for the new academic year.
+During the lockdown, the Library has been open online to help you study, research and prepare for the new academic year.
 We will continue to offer these online services.
-However, as restrictions begin to ease, we’re now looking at how we can reopen our buildings in phases – with the health and wellbeing of our visitors and staff our top priority.
+As restrictions begin to ease, we’re now beginning to reopen our buildings in phases – with the health and wellbeing of our visitors and staff our top priority.

-Phase one – Returning some staff to campus and testing our plans
+- Phase 1: some staff returned to campus and tested our plans

-Phase two – Library opening for “click and collect” and returns
+- Phase 2: Library open for “click and collect” service

 If you’re leaving Leeds for good, please contact us with details of your situation and we will look into available options for you.